Learn about actual and potential costs

 How risky is the supply chain?

 The risk of input price shocks or service discontinuity is moderate for order fulfillment services.
-Providers do not rely heavily on critical inputs that could threaten the efficiency of operations, thereby preventing higher risk.
+Providers do not rely heavily on critical inputs that could threaten the efficiency of operations, thereby mitigating additional risk.
 Suppliers rely on packing tools and materials, as well as forklifts, pallet jacks and other industrial...
 Subscribe to learn more.